M66B/FairEmail/FAQ.md

 It is also possible to create [rules](#user-content-faq71) with a time condition and to snooze messages until the end time of the time condition.
 This way it is possible to snooze business related messages until the start of the business hours.
+This also means that the messages will be on your device for when there is no internet connection, for example when flying.

 Scheduling is a pro feature.